open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/index.rst

 .. function:: void CoreServices::sendStatusMessage(const String& text)

-    Display a message to the user in the Message Center at the bottom of the screen.
-These messages will not be saved by the Record Node; to write messages that are saved, call :code:`GenericProcessor::broadcastMessage()` while recording is active.
+    Displays a message to the user in the Message Center (located at the bottom of the GUI's main window).
+These messages will not be saved by the Record Node; to write messages that are saved, but not displayed to the user, call :code:`GenericProcessor::broadcastMessage()` while recording is active.

     :param text: The message to display.

 .. function:: int64 CoreServices::getSoftwareTimestamp()

-    Returns the current software timestamp (milliseconds since midnight Jan 1st 1970 UTC).
+    :returns: The current software timestamp (milliseconds since midnight Jan 1st 1970 UTC).

 .. function:: float CoreServices::getSoftwareSampleRate();

-    Returns the ticker frequency of the software timestamp clock (1000 Hz).
+    :returns: The ticker frequency of the software timestamp clock (1000 Hz).

 .. function:: File CoreServices::getRecordingParentDirectory()

-    Returns the default recording directory.
+    :returns: The default recording directory.

 .. function:: void CoreServices::setRecordingParentDirectory(String dir)

     Sets new default recording directory.
 This will only affect new Record Nodes, and will not be applied to Record Nodes that are already in the signal chain.
 To set the recording directory for existing Record Nodes, use :code:`CoreServices::RecordNode::setRecordingDirectory()` (see below).

-    :param dir: The absolute path of the new recording directory.
+    :param dir: Absolute path of the new recording directory.

 .. function:: void CoreServices::RecordNode::setRecordingDirectory(String dir, int nodeId, bool applyToAll = false)

-    Sets new recording directory for one or all existing Record Nodes.
+    Sets a new recording directory for one or all existing Record Nodes.

     :param dir: The absolute path of the new recording directory.
     :param nodeId: The ID of the Record Node (if only one is being updated).